 May I request a speaker for my meeting or event?

 Yes.
-Washington State Department of Revenue has speakers that are knowledgeable on a variety of tax issues.
+Providing public speakers is an integral part of the Department of Revenue’s information and education program.
+The Department has speakers that are knowledgeable on a variety of tax issues.

 This free public service is available to civic, educational, professional, social, and business organizations in Washington.